Post Charges

 You can adjust linking in either the Diagnoses or Procedures components.
 You can click to link or unlink all procedures, or open a selection window.

-In the Procedures component, you can also set which diagnosis is primary for each procedure.
+In the Procedures component, you can set which diagnosis is primary for each procedure.

-You can adjust the number of units, switch to a secondary insurance or “Self Pay”, and change the amount due personal (adjust the copay, for example).
+You can adjust the number of units, switch to a secondary insurance or “Self Pay”, and change the amount due personal (to adjust the copay on a charge, for example).

 Complex Billing Configuration Available: As you work, you may see due amounts change based on your selection and your practice’s configuration.
 PCC supports configurations for price schedules, copay rules, capitated plans that adjust off charges immediately, and Medicaid plans (where nothing reverts to personal due).
 Your practice can customize the billing behavior of any procedure for any insurance policy.
 The correct amounts and adjustments will appear in the Procedures component automatically.

-If an encounter needs to be billed under a different provider, requires a prior authorization number, or has additional details that should appear on the claim, you can enter that information in the Claim Information component.
+If an encounter needs to a different billing provider, requires a prior authorization number, or has additional details that should appear on the claim, you can enter that information in the Claim Information component.

 Who Are the Service and Billing Providers?: PCC EHR automatically indicates that the provider scheduled for the patient is the Service Provider and the Billing Provider.
-You can adjust who saw the patient in the Appointment Details component at any time–either in the chart note, or later in the charge posting process.
-If the encounter should be billed for a different provider, you can adjust that here in the Claim Information component.
+You can adjust who saw the patient in the Appointment Details component.
+If the encounter should have a different billing provider, you can adjust that here in the Claim Information component.

 Terminology for Billing Providers: PCC uses the terms “Service Provider” and “Billing Provider” for the clinicians who saw the patient and for whom the visit is billed.
 The CMS-1500 specification (and some health care organizations) use different terms: Rendering Provider and Locum Tenens.
 Additionally, sometimes the term “Billing Provider” refers instead to the pediatric practice, and is associated with a practice’s Tax ID.

 If today’s procedures result in a personal balance, you’ll see the total for the patient at the top, next to “Today’s Visit”.
 If the patient’s billing account has a previous balance, you’ll see that as well.
-If the family already paid the copay during Patient Checkin, you’ll see that TOS payment on the screen.
+If the family already paid the copay today, you’ll see that TOS payment on the screen.

 Why Do I Have a Previous Balance?: As you post a charge and enter payments, you may see a previous balance.
-That balance could be for charges for any patient who shares the same guarantor (or “bill-paying”) account.
+That balance could be for charges for any patient who shares the same billing account.
 You can review details for the personal balance on the Patient Details protocol.

 Select a Payment Type to begin entering a payment.